-The same communities that face the greatest barriers to stable, accessible, affordable housing also face the greatest barriers to voting.
+It's no coincidence that low-income communities that face the greatest barriers to stable, accessible, and affordable housing also face the greatest barriers to voting.
 Because of stark disparities in voter turnout between low-income renters and high-income homeowners, too many policymakers turn their attention away from the affordable housing crisis and disregard the housing needs of their low-income constituents.